 Richa Shivakoti is a PhD student in Public Policy from the Lee Kuan Yew School of Public Policy at the National University of Singapore.
 Her thesis aims to better understand the various policy relationships between different actors involved in labor migration sector in Nepal and the Philippines, to see if the network structure can help explain differences in policy outcomes.

-Anna Wirowska is a political scientist and a Ph.D. candidate at the Polish Academy of Sciences in Warsaw and was awarded a Fulbright Junior Advanced Research Award.
-Her research focuses on internal displacement in Azerbaijan.
+Anna Witak (Wirowska) is a Polish diplomat, Fulbright Alumna, and a Ph.D. candidate at the Polish Academy of Sciences in Warsaw.
+Her research focuses on Azerbaijani migration policy strategy towards internally displaced persons.

 Yan Fang is an Associate Professor at the Academy of International Policing & Law Enforcement, of the People’s Public Security University of China.
 Her research mainly focuses on Chinese immigration law and alien administration, international judicial assistance and/or cooperation in criminal issues, especially policing law enforcement regarding anti-transnational crimes.